KavyaKolavasi1/brew/docs/Formula-Cookbook.md

 ### Check for dependencies

-The `README` probably tells you about dependencies and Homebrew or macOS probably already has them.
+The `README` likely contains information about dependencies, and Homebrew or macOS may already have them installed.
 You can check for Homebrew dependencies with `brew search`.
 Some common dependencies that macOS comes with:

 * `libexpat`
 * `libGL`